 Equal Opportunity Employer & Non-Discrimination Policy

-It is the school’s policy to grant equal employment opportunity to all qualified persons without regard to the characteristics mentioned above or any other status protected by federal, state or local law.
+The Chicago Waldorf School values the diversity of our talented students, faculty and staff and seeks to support the inclusion of people with different backgrounds to strengthen our school community and reflect the rich complexity of the city of Chicago.
+It is the school’s policy to grant equal employment opportunity to all qualified persons without regard to the characteristics mentioned in our Anti-Discrimination Policy (below) or any other status protected by federal, state or local law.
 The school provides equal opportunities in employment, promotion, wages, benefits and other terms and conditions of employment.
 It is our policy to make reasonable accommodations as required under the law.
 This policy has the support of the highest levels of management.

 Thank you for your interest in our school, and please return to check this webpage periodically as positions do come open on a regular basis throughout the year.